rackerlabs/docs-developer-blog/_posts/2019-03-05-oracle-exadata-smart-scan-feature.md

-- **Storage servers**: Storage servers, or cells, that run Exadata storage server software, which manages I/O requests coming from database servers and requests for data that needs to be returned to a user.
+- **Storage servers**: Storage servers, or cells, that run Exadata storage server software, which manages I/O requests coming from database servers and requests for data returned to a user.

 - **InfiniBand network**: The internal Exadata network is built on InfiniBand, which is primarily designed for high-performance computing environments.

-Exadata comes with a smart software known as the Exadata Storage Software (ESS), which enhances the performance of a database.
-ESS, the storage management server that is installed on each storage cell, manages the storage servers and communicates with database servers for any storage-related requests.
+Exadata comes with software known as the Exadata Storage Software (ESS), which enhances the performance of a database.
+ESS, the storage management server installed on each storage cell, manages the storage servers and communicates with database servers for any storage-related requests.

 ### Key features of ESS

 Following are the key features of ESS:

-- **Flash cache**:  The Flash cache is a high-performance cache on Cell servers that caches recently accessed objects.
+- **Flash cache**:  The Flash cache is a high-performance cache on cell servers that caches recently accessed objects.

 - **Flash log**: The Flash log provides a high-performance, low-latency, and reliable temporary store for redo-log writes.

 - **EHCC**: Exadata Hybrid Columnar Compression (EHCC) enables the highest levels of data compression.
-HCC organizes data into sets of rows called *compression units*.
-Data is organized by column within a compression unit and then compressed.
+EHCC organizes data into sets of rows called *compression units*.
+Within a compression unit, EHCC organizes the data by column and then compresses the data.

 - **Storage indexes**: Storage indexes are in-memory structures on the storage servers that are designed to reduce the time spent reading data from a disk